-Older HR seem to disdain the resume phot but the new school thought is that pictures are everywhere.
-If you are afraid of being discriminated against you probably should not do it.
+Have you ever thought of putting your headshot on a resume?
+It's probably already on your Linkedin profile.
+Older HR people seem to disdain the resume photo, but the new school of thought is that pictures are everywhere.
+If you are afraid of being discriminated against, you probably should not do it.

 Q: Should job seekers use a headshot on their resume?

 A: “Photos can give clues to other things – like marital status, etc. You don’t want to skew our perceptions and cloud our judgment when we are trying to objectively screen a candidate for a position.”
 Claire Tuck, Corporate Recruiter